MrEdgarsz/injectable_multibindings/injectable_multibindings_generator/README.md

 - Automatic interface detection
 - Multiple interface support per class
-- Scope-aware generation
 - Type-safe generated code
-- Injectable module compatibility
-- Merged accessor generation
-- Full library path preservation
+- Auto-discovery of all files in `lib/`
+- Respects original registration strategy (factory vs singleton)
+- Uses GetIt's native `getAll<T>()` functionality

 ### ⚠️ Limitations

 - Only scans classes annotated with `@MultiBinding`
-- Requires `@injectable` annotations for scope detection
+- Requires `@injectable` annotations for registration
 - Abstract classes are rejected
 - Classes without interfaces are rejected

 ## Generated Files

 The generator creates `.multibindings.dart` files alongside your source files.
 These files:
 - Are regenerated on each build
 - Should not be manually edited
-- Are included in your project automatically
-- Can be imported with `part` directive or as separate files
+- Are imported as separate files (not part files)

-## Scope Extraction

-The generator extracts scope information from:
-- `@singleton(scope: ...)`
-- `@lazySingleton(scope: ...)`
-- `@factory(scope: ...)`
-- `@singleton(environment: ...)`
-- `@lazySingleton(environment: ...)`
-- `@factory(environment: ...)`

-The scope name is extracted from the enum value's `name` property.

-## Error Handling

-The generator provides clear error messages for:

-- Abstract classes: "Abstract classes cannot be annotated with @MultiBinding"
-- Missing interfaces: "Classes annotated with @MultiBinding must implement at least one interface"
-- Invalid annotations: Type errors for non-classes

 ## Technical Details

 ### Build Integration

-- Uses `source_gen` for code generation
+- Uses `build` package for code generation
 - Compatible with `build_runner`
-- Runs before `injectable_generator` (via build configuration)
+- Runs before `injectable_generator` (via `runs_before` in `build.yaml`)
-- Uses `LibraryBuilder` for file generation
+- Uses custom `Builder` for file generation

 ### Type Handling

 - Preserves full qualified type names
-- Handles generic types
-- Maintains library boundaries
-- Generates correct imports
+- Generates correct imports for all types
+- Handles multiple interfaces per class

+### Registration Strategy

+The generator uses `registerLazySingleton` for multibindings.
+This ensures:
+- The original service instance is reused (respects `@singleton` vs `@factory`)
+- No duplicate instances are created
+- Efficient GetIt management with lazy initialization

 ## Troubleshooting